andrewstuart/ng-arc/README.md

+# Introduction

+Over years of building Angular 1.x projects, and trying out recommended best practices, I came to realize that some things just weren't working, and there was a better way.
+The following summarizes my observations and new recommended best practices which I have personally used and can vouch for their efficacy in reducing defects and increasing development velocity and maintainability.
+Comments and PRs are welcome.

 # Angular, the Good Parts
 - Separation of concerns -- html templates, js services.
 - `track by` in `ng-repeat`.
 Lack of `track by` in `ng-repeat` expressions is